salva09/skripter/README.md

 * **Salvador** - [salva09](https://github.com/salva09)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE)file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.